IFSA-Prague/.github/profile/README.md

 # Software Engineering Course - IFSA Prague

 Welcome to the **Software Engineering Course** offered by **IFSA Prague**!
-This repository serves as a central hub for course materials, resources, and updates.
+This repository serves as an entrypoint student created projects.

 ---